rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 tags:   type-system fp haskell
 ---

 > A type-system imposes discipline on programs.
-And we can make the best out of it by employing correct, precise, and expressive types; sometimes even letting the type-system assisting us in our design.
+And we can make the best out of it by employing correct, precise, and expressive types; ultimately even letting the type-system assisting us in our design.
 Equipped with well-crafted user-defined types, we can then make some illegal states unrepresentable.
 >
 > Additionally, types are great to disambiguate and communicate ideas to fellow programmers.